newellbrandon/kastendevhub.github.io/_posts/2024-04-25-integrating-backups-into-gitops.md

 The steps we will cover here will be:

-- A Kubernetes cluster with CSI capabilities available
 - Deploy Kasten
 - Deploy ArgoCD
 - Set up Application via ArgoCD